 Abbreviations: AR-DRG = Australian refined diagnosis-related group; ICU = intensive care unit; MBS = Medicare Benefits Schedule

-Baseline risk of hospitalisation assumed in the model by age and risk is summarised in .
-The estimation of baseline risk (unadjusted risk in ) was based on AIHW data.
+Baseline risk of hospitalisation assumed in the model by age and risk is summarised in Table 16.
+The estimation of baseline risk (unadjusted risk in Table 16) was based on AIHW data.
 The submission attempted to reverse the impact of vaccination on hospitalisation rates and back-calculate rates expected for an unvaccinated population.
 The ESC advised that, although the approach may have resulted in an overestimation of baseline hospitalisation rates as there is likely to be some ongoing level of protection due to natural immunity, the approach is consistent with the advice given by ATAGI and was, generally, reasonable.

 To back-calculate the acute COVID-19 hospitalisation (ACH) rate for an unvaccinated population, the submission first separated the 18 to 64 years and 65 to 74 years age groups into the various risk groups (SR, HR or IC) by applying a relative risk.
 The relative risk applied to the HR and IC groups was an assumption.
 The relative risk applied to the SR group was calculated so that when weighted, the relative risks equal one (i.e., overall, each age group maintains the same risk of ACH, however, ACH by risk groups were estimated).

 To remove the impact of vaccination on the population, the submission considered the extent of vaccine coverage in Australia as of 28 June 2023, as reported by the DoHAC.
 The submission assumed the vaccine coverage in the HR and IC groups (row “coverage 22-23”) and back-calculated the vaccine coverage that would have been required in the SR group to generate a weighted average of the three risk groups that matched the overall reported coverage.
-Finally, by using the calculated vaccine coverage in each age group and a vaccine efficacy as reported in the “VE assumed over months 1-6” column in , the submission back-calculated the risk of ACH in an unvaccinated population in each age and risk group.
+Finally, by using the calculated vaccine coverage in each age group and a vaccine efficacy as reported in the “VE assumed over months 1-6” column in Table 11, the submission back-calculated the risk of ACH in an unvaccinated population in each age and risk group.
 This approach is consistent with the advice from ATAGI, however, ATAGI noted limitations of this approach:

 Data are relevant to 2022 and 2023, and it is unclear whether rates have since changed;